Most Famous Logos With a Face

 Logo Gerber

-Baby food manufacturer Gerber has been using a logo with a face not since it opened but since 1931.
+Baby food manufacturer Gerber has used a logo with a face since it opened in 1931.
 It is now the largest structure whose visual identity is known worldwide for its line of complementary foods for babies.
-The brand is owned by the Nestle Corporation and still uses the baby face icon.
+The Nestle Corporation owns the brand and still uses the baby face icon.
 Over the years, the emblem, designed by Dorothy Hope Smith (an American artist), has remained almost pristine.
-The portrait was taken by Ann Turner Cook.
+Ann Turner Cook took the portrait.
 It was from her that the image of a carefree child was copied.
-The face is made in a realistic style and consists of small strokes that form large eyes, raised eyebrows, a surprisingly ajar mouth, a tiny nose, small ears, and short hair.
+The face is realistic and consists of small strokes that form large eyes, raised eyebrows, a surprisingly ajar mouth, a tiny nose, small ears, and short hair.
 The child’s shoulders are also visible.
 Other details are absent.
 The head is placed against the background of a dark circle, where it occupies almost all the space.
 Below is the name of the company.
 It is typed in a smooth font with rounded serifs.
 The first letter is uppercase; all other letters are lowercase.

 Versace